swiftlang/swift/docs/HowToGuides/GettingStarted.md

 [lit documentation](https://llvm.org/docs/CommandGuide/lit.html) to understand how the different lit commands work.

+This pertains to case 1:
+- When the command is initiated from the `swift` directory, it results in an error.
+	For this reason, the command should not include the `swift` keyword nor should it specify paths starting from the `swift` directory.
+	It is recommended to omit the `swift` keyword to avoid such issues.

 ## Debugging issues

 In this section, we briefly describe two common ways of debugging: print